patrickfatrick/gregorian/README.md

 #Gregorian
-A micro library for handling dates.
+"A micro library for converting and displaying dates"

 _reform |riˈfôrm|
 verb [ with obj. ]